 Criterion 1.2 Materials provide opportunities for rich and rigorous evidence-based discussions and writing about texts to build strong literacy skills.
-Indicator 1k Materials include frequent opportunities for evidence-based writing to support careful analyses, well-defended claims, and clear information.
+Indicator 1k Materials include regular opportunities for evidence-based writing to support recall of information, opinions with reasons, and relevant information appropriate for the grade level.

-2 points 1 point 0 points Materials meet ALL of the requirements of this indicator.
+Scoring: 2 points 1 point 0 points Materials meet ALL of the requirements of this indicator.
 Materials DO NOT meet ALL of the requirements of this indicator.
 Materials DO NOT meet ANY of the requirements of this indicator.
 Materials provide frequent opportunities across the school year for students to learn, practice, and apply writing using evidence.
-Writing opportunities are focused around students' recall of information to develop opinions from reading closely and working with evidence from texts and sources (2.5) Materials provide frequent opportunities across the school year for students to learn, practice, and apply writing using evidence.
-Writing opportunities are focused around students' recall of information to develop opinions from reading closely and working with evidence from texts and sources (2.5) Materials provide frequent opportunities across the school year for students to learn, practice, and apply writing using evidence.
-Writing opportunities are focused around students' recall of information to develop opinions from reading closely and working with evidence from texts and sources (2.5) from texts and sources.
-(3-5) Writing opportunities are focused around students' careful analysis and claims developed from reading closely and working with evidence from texts and from texts and sources.
-(3-5) Writing opportunities are focused around students' careful analysis and claims developed from reading closely and working with evidence from texts and from texts and sources.
-(3-5) Writing opportunities are focused around students' careful analysis and claims developed from reading closely and working with evidence from texts and sources.
-(6-8)
+Writing opportunities are focused around students' recal of information to develop opinions from reading closely and working with evidence from texts and sources. year for students to learn, practice, and apply writing using evidence.Writing opportunities are Materials provide frequent opportunities across the school year for students to learn, practice, and apply writing using evidence.
+Writing opportunities are focused around students' recall of information to develop opinions from reading closely and working with evidence from texts and sources.